 Points to note

-- Console Advisory Connect is now available on NetScaler MPX, SDX, and VPX instances, and NetScaler Gateway appliances. - Console Advisory Connect is not yet available on the NetScaler Console service.
+- NetScaler Console service connect is now available on NetScaler MPX, SDX, and VPX instances, and NetScaler Gateway appliances. - NetScaler Console service connect is not yet available on the NetScaler Console service.

 For more information, see Data governance.